mip-master/learning_mip/README.md

 and especially to the data science community.
-With that in mind, the use cases we share are designed to be as didactic as they can be (without compromising performance) and all of then are implemented in Python.
+With that in mind, the use cases we share are designed to be as didactic as they can be (without compromising performance) and all of them are implemented in Python.

 After covering this material, you will be able to:
 1. Identify when a problem can be modeled as a MIP